-3. Panelle: The mouth watering panelle is a popular option when it comes to Sicilian street food.
+The mouth watering panelle is a popular option when it comes to Sicilian street food.
 It births from the Arabs who ruled over the island of Sicily for more than 150 years.
 Panelle are chickpea fritters that are usually stuffed between bread and eaten as a quick snack or an appetizer at home.
-These are delicious and available everywhere in Sicily.
+These are available everywhere in Sicily.

 COST: Panelle cost between €2-2,5.
 It could be cheaper than this too!

-4. Arancina/o: Another delicious snack in Sicily under €5 is the fried rice ball called arancina/o.
+Another delicious snack in Sicily under €5 is the fried rice ball called arancina/o.
 I don’t know whether to call it an arancino or arancina because Eastern and Western Sicily are divided in thought.
 So I’m using both.
-These conical shaped rice balls are filled with ragu` and mozzarella and other delicacies that make them the most common of all Sicilian household items.
+These conical shaped rice balls are filled with ragu`and mozzarella and other delicacies that make them the most common of all Sicilian household items!

 COST: Somewhere at €1 depending on where you get them from!

-5. Sfincione: A rectangular pizza with a thick crust of tomato sauce, oregano, breadcrumbs and caviocavollo cheese, sfincione is widely found in the streets of Palermo.
-It’s so easy to fill your stomach with this pizza although your fingers might be greasy afterwards.
+A rectangular pizza with a thick crust of tomato sauce, oregano, breadcrumbs and caciocavollo cheese, sfincione is widely found in the streets of Palermo.
+It’s so easy to fill your stomach with this pizza and you wouldn’t mind your fingers being greasy afterwards.

 COST: It is usually priced between €1 and €2.